ChrisTM/Flask-CacheBust/README.md

 ```

 The "1fc6e32" part will change whenever "main.min.js" changes.
 Now you can
-configure long cache expiration dates on your static files!
+configure long cache expiration dates on your static files with a header like
+`Cache-Control: max-age=31536000`!

 # Motivation